 Free radicals are formed in a variety of ways.
 For example, exposure to cigarette smoke, pollution, and even sunlight can cause free radicals to form, and they are also created when we eat and exercise.
 4

 Antioxidants are found in food and dietary supplements.
-Foods high in antioxidants include spices, nuts, green/black tea, and fruits, especially berries.5 The antioxidant compounds found in these foods are also found in dietary supplements in the form of vitamins such as C and E, minerals such as selenium and zinc, and herbal compounds such as catechin and quercetin.6
+Foods high in antioxidants include spices, nuts, green/black tea, and fruits, especially berries.5 The antioxidant compounds found in these foods are also found in dietary supplements in the form of vitamins such as A, C and E, minerals such as selenium and zinc, and herbal compounds such as catechin and quercetin.6

 A plant-based diet that is high in fruits, vegetables, and whole grains is a great way to get the antioxidants you need; however, it can be difficult to get enough antioxidants with diet alone.5